 Depends on how you define that…

-Longest Non-Stop Flight: New York to Seoul–14 hours
+Longest Non-Stop Flight: Los Angeles to Sydney–15 hours

 K – Keepsakes from your travels: